LukePhairatt/DRLND-p2-continuous-control/Report.md

 ```

 ### Future Improvements
 In this project, the basic DDPG is used.
 For further improvement in order to learning faster and to achieve a better scores.
 We could implement
-1. Batch normalisation
+1. Batch normalisation to reduce a major variation in states that may cause a big weight update.
-2. Cooperate epsilon greed policy
+2. Cooperate epsilon greed policy to improve exploration and exploitation dilemma in addition to adding noise to the actions alone.
+3. Prioritized Experience Replay to improve the efficiency of experience replay in DDPG method by replacing the original uniform experience replay with prioritized experience replay.